How to Turn a Ram ProMaster into a Campervan

 Van ceiling cost

 We kept a couple hooks in the van so we could add a hammock as needed.
-These hooks were already installed in the van to tie down equipment so I just moved them around to where we needed them.
+These hooks were already installed in the van to tie down equipment, so I just moved them around to where we needed them.
+My youngest son often sleeps in the hammock at night.

 Van kitchen

 Next section is our kitchen build.
 I purchased an in-stock cabinet and painted it a blueish/green color and added an in-stock butcher block countertop.
-The butcher block I purchased isn’t long enough to fit fully over the cabinet and fridge, so I built a box to fill the space.
+The butcher block I purchased isn’t long enough to fit fully over the cabinet and fridge, so I built a box to fill the end space.
 If you have a saw capable of cutting the thick butcher block you might want to purchase a larger piece, so it extends the entire length of the cabinet and fridge.
-You will then need a small piece of wood under the end, above the fridge, to fill in the space.
+You will then need a small piece of wood under the end, above the fridge, so it doesn’t bend without the additional support.

 I added cutting board oil to the countertop, but it definitely needs more than that to protect it.
 It has a few stains on it now, so I need to come up with a new plan.
 Maybe polyurethane it also??